 - Clubbed fingers in some instances

 Although ILD can affect anyone exposed to toxins or via other conditions, certain risk factors make people more susceptible:

 - Oxygen Therapy: Ironically, oxygen therapy is a risk factor, but only when continuously inhaling high levels of therapeutic oxygen for 48 hours or more.

 - Smoking: Smoking can increase the likelihood of developing ILD, but usually when another underlying condition exists.

-- Age: Even though ILD can affect anyone at any age, adults are much more likely to develop the disease.
+- Age: Although ILD can affect anyone at any age, adults are more likely to develop the disease.

 Diagnosing ILD has proven difficult and often tricky to physicians.
-Since it mimics so many other lung-related disorders, doctors usually perform a series of scans, tests, and physicals to diagnose ILD, including:
+Since it mimics so many other lung-related disorders, doctors usually perform a series of scans, tests, and physicals to diagnose it, including: